jeremysimms/shdr/README.md

 # SHDR

-C program that renders [ShaderToy](https://shadertoy.com) shaders onto a full screen quad.
+C program that renders [ShaderToy](https://shadertoy.com) shaders natively.
 Can run on a Raspberry PI without a desktop environment/window manager.

 ## Preparation